CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 george.bluth@gmail.com
 ```

-`OOP-style` is good practice to organize endpoints in one class when they related to one model.
+[OOP Style](/learn/user_guide/oop_style.html) is good practice to organize endpoints in one class when they related to one model.

 /// warning
 You must not decorate a method as routed in a class not inherited from `APIModel`.